 These three features of online communities for writers contain great value.
 Having the ability to get instant feedback and meaningful critique of their work is crucial for writers.
 Getting help with editing, brainstorming, structuring, and publishing their work is extremely valuable.
 Online communities are also a great support network for writers, they can be places to test out a piece and see if it’s worth taking to an editor or publisher, or maybe testing an idea or story concept.
 Online communities are valuable supportive and collaborative workspaces for writers.

-Online Communities to Check Out
+Online Communities for Writers to Check Out

 There are many online writing communities out there, three popular sites are